backstage/backstage/.changeset/tricky-ducks-juggle.md

 '@backstage/backend-app-api': patch
 ---

-Add `packages` to backend-app-api configuration schema
+Added configuration for the `packages` options to config schema